Courseiva

 • D.Compress the file and password-protect the archive with a simple passphrase.

-Why B: Option B is correct because it uses asymmetric encryption to ensure confidentiality (encrypting with the recipient's public key ensures only the intended recipient can decrypt it with their private key) and digital signing (signing with the sender's private key provides non-repudiation and authenticity, proving the file came from the sender).
+Why B: It uses asymmetric encryption to ensure confidentiality (encrypting with the recipient's public key ensures only the intended recipient can decrypt it with their private key) and digital signing (signing with the sender's private key provides non-repudiation and authenticity, proving the file came from the sender).
 This combination directly addresses both requirements: only the partner can read the contract, and the partner can verify the sender's identity.

 This SY0-701 practice question is part of Courseiva's free CompTIA certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SY0-701 exam.